GregS1t/marstimeconverter/README.md

 ## 3. What is it  ?

-Mars converter is a project used for InSight collaboration to convert UTC Time to/from Mars Time (LMST).
+Mars Time Converter is a project developped for InSight collaboration to convert UTC Time to/from Mars Time (LMST).
-Note that for moment, MarsConverter is only converting to LMST (Local Mars Solar Time).
+Note that for moment, MarsTimeConverter is only converting to LMST (Local Mars Solar Time).
 It's also made of additionnal scripts to ease your life.

-### 3.1 MarsConverter.py
+### 3.1 MarsTimeConverter.py

 Nothing much to say about the file.
 If you need implementation details see the last section "How is it calculated ? "